 We are ambitious for our pupils.
 This starts with seemingly small (but absolutely essential) things such as them being healthy and safe, feeling as though they belong and have adults in school who care about them.
 Once we have done this we can move onto improving attendance, improving classroom skills and knowledge, developing self confidence and supporting them to build appropriate social skills.
 When we have the basics in place we can gradually raise the aspirations and ambition of each individual pupil.
 Our intention is that pupils at Elemore should have the same, or better, opportunities and aspirations as pupils at any school.
 The pages of this website will give you a flavour of some of the things that we get up to in school but every pupil’s journey is unique.
 We are proud of the success that we have with most of our pupils.
 The majority of Y11 leavers from the school go on to college or training courses, apprenticeships or employment.

 There is a lot of information within the website that I hope you will find interesting and informative.
 Most visitors comment on the warm, welcoming and purposeful feel of the school, despite the wonders of modern technology we can’t yet put that feeling on the website, so if you are a prospective parent/carer or pupil, or an interested professional please contact the school to arrange a visit.

-As Windlestone and PACC have only just become part of Elemore Hall, we are working hard to build common curriculum and a unified approach, we are making good progress on this however it will take a while until these sites are fully represented in photographs or information about the school.
+As Windlestone and PACC have only recently become part of Elemore Hall, we are working hard to build common curriculum and a unified approach, we are making good progress on this however it will take a while until these sites are fully represented in photographs or information about the school.
 Many of the photographs used on the website were taken by pupils as part of their GCSE Photography course.

 If you require any additional information or a paper version of anything on the site please feel free to contact the school.